 The Austin Child Guidance Center offers a full-time postdoctoral fellowship in child/adolescent psychology.
-Our program is listed in the Universal Psychology Postdoctoral Directory and follows APPIC selection and notification guidelines.
+Our program is not a part of the APPIC Postdoctoral Selection Process, but we will follow many of their guidelines and recommendations.

 Training goals for postdoctoral fellows at Austin Child Guidance Center include the development of proficiency in: